 Fed in moderation, some dog-safe fruits and vegetables can offer a healthy alternative to dog treats.
 If you’re asking, “Can dogs eat cucumbers?” then you’re in luck: Cucumber is one of these vegetables.

 Cucumbers are perfectly safe for dogs to eat, and offer a low-calorie, crunchy snack that many dogs love.
-Cucumbers only contain about 8 calories per one-half cup of slices, compared to the 40 calories in a single medium Milk Bone biscuit, and are very low in sodium and fat.
+Cucumbers only contain about 8 calories per one-half cup of slices, compared to the 40 calories in a single medium dog biscuit.
+Cucumbers are also very low in sodium and fat-free.

 There are two potential risks of feeding cucumbers to dogs: overeating and choking.
-Feeding your dog too many cucumbers won't cause serious damage in most cases, but eating too much of any food item can cause gastrointestinal (GI) upset in dogs, especially if it is a new food your dog has not eaten before.
+Eating too much of any food item can cause gastrointestinal (GI) upset in dogs, especially if it is a new food your dog has not eaten before.
 Talk to your vet before introducing a new food or treat into your dog’s diet.

-The best rule of thumb for determining how much cucumber to feed your dog is the 10 percent rule.

-Veterinarians recommend that treats should only make up 10 percent of your dog’s daily diet.
+Veterinarians recommend that treats should only make up 10% of your dog’s daily diet.
 This means that the amount of cucumber you feed your German Shepherd Dog will vary greatly from the amount you feed your Chihuahua.
-As with any new food, introduce cucumbers slowly into your dog’s diet and keep an eye out for any adverse reactions.
+As with any new snack, introduce cucumbers slowly into your dog’s diet and keep an eye out for any negative reactions.

 Are Cucumbers Good for Dogs?

-Combined with exercise and a weight-loss diet plan, cucumbers and other safe fruits and vegetables can be a great way to help your dog lose weight without cutting out rewards.
-This is especially helpful if your dog’s weight-loss plan involves training for a fun new dog sport or if your dog needs encouragement to improve her leash manners.
+Combined with exercise and a diet plan, cucumbers and other safe fruits and vegetables can be a great way to help an overweight dog get in shape without cutting out rewards.
+This is especially helpful if your dog’s weight-loss plan involves training for a fun new dog sport or if your dog needs encouragement to improve their leash manners.

-However, leave the pickle jar on the shelf.
-Pickles contain added spices and salt that can be harmful at worst and unnecessary at best.
+However, avoid feeding your dog pickles.
+These contain added spices and salt that can be harmful at worst and unnecessary at best.
 While a bite of pickle probably won’t hurt your dog, stick with plain cucumbers as a regular treat and avoid feeding pickles of any variety to dogs.